MirianRuanova/credit-risk-classification/README.md

 ## Overview of the Analysis

 The purpose of the analysis is to identify the creditworthiness of the loan borrowers applying Machine Learning.

 In order to do that, we have used a dataset of historical lending activity from a peer-to-peer lending services company to build the supervised learning model.

 The supervised learning model takes a set of known answers called labels (*healthy credit*/*risky credit*) and fits a model with a set of features (inputs, each attribute on the columns) that correspond to the labels.
-It required us to feed the correct answers to the model (`loan_status` column)
+It required us to feed the correct answers to the model (`loan_status` column).

 The method applied was Logistic Regression, a statistical method for predicting binary outcomes from the data.
 In other words, instead of forecasting quantitative numbers, it classifies the type of loans using a binary (true positive/true negative) approach to predict membership in a category.
 The goal of the algorithm is to estimate the probability that an instance belongs to a particular class.
 It assumes a linear relationship between the input features and the log odds of the target variable being in a specific class.
 The log odds are then transformed using the logistic function (sigmoid function) to obtain the predicted probabilities.

 The stages of the machine learning process that have been addressed as part of the analysis are:

 1. Data Preparation:

   1.1 Separeta the data into y, the binary target variable, consisting of two classes denoted as 0 (healthy credit) and 1 (risky credit)..